Anti-War Movement, Articles, Howard Zinn

 Enslaved Africans actively resisted slavery and helped bring about its destruction.
 They resisted through rebellion, escape, sabotage, family preservation, spiritual survival, cultural continuity, education, military service, and constant refusal to accept the slaveholder’s definition of their humanity.

 Dominators say that great leaders freed the slaves.
-The people seeking emancipation knew that enslaved people, abolitionists, Black organizers, white allies, soldiers, and grassroots movements forced change.
+The people seeking emancipation knew that enslaved people, abolitionists, Black organizers, white allies, soldiers, and grassroots movements were the forces driving change.
 Abraham Lincoln mattered, but he did not act in a vacuum.
-The enslaved themselves pushed history.
-Abolitionists agitated.
-Black communities organized.
-Soldiers fought.
-Families fled plantations.
-People risked death to make freedom real.

 Zinn’s view does not erase leaders.
 It places leaders inside pressure systems created by people.
 Leaders often respond only after movements make inaction impossible.
 The Civil War did not become a war against slavery because elites suddenly discovered morality.
 It became so because enslaved people and abolitionists forced the nation to confront what it had built.

 The struggle did not end with emancipation.
-Reconstruction opened democratic possibilities, then white supremacist violence and elite compromise crushed much of that promise.
+Reconstruction opened democratic possibilities, but white supremacist violence and elite compromise crushed much of that promise.
 Yet formerly enslaved people built schools, churches, families, political organizations, businesses, farms, and communities.
 They continued to make history despite terror and betrayal.

-ILLUSTRATION 7: ENSLAVED PEOPLE FORCE FREEDOM
+ENSLAVED PEOPLE FORCED FREEDOM

 WORKERS VS. THE ROBBER BARONS